rickrm/shoppies/README.md

 Built using OMdb API, easily become a critic and nominate up to 5 movies for this years Shoppies!
 You can query any movie and add and remove at your hearts desire.

 Added:
-- Query for year and title
+- Query refined for year and title
 - Stylized query results with movie poster
 - Cached nominations for users to check on after closing website
-- And more
+- And more!